Guidelines in rebranding

 A flawed screenplay, no matter how great the cast and director, indicates a box office bomb.
 Your brand charter provides focus and reason to your marketing endeavors.
 If you lack a robust brand charter, or if it has collected dust in the marketing director’s drawer, you can count on your marketing efforts to be tactical at best.

-However, if your goal is to steal share, the charter must include a brand reflection statement, one that lets your marketing department clearly demonstrate how your brand delivers the personal affirmation to your target audience.
+However, if your goal is to steal share, the charter must include a brand reflection statement.
+This lets your marketing department clearly demonstrate how your brand delivers the personal affirmation to your target audience.

-The branding rule we offer to aid in stealing share is an art as much as it is a science.
+The branding guidelines we offer to aid in stealing share is an art as much as it is a science.
 It is simply “knowing your customer,” something that everyone says and rarely accomplishes.
 Market research as it typically exists has not helped you really know your customer because almost all of it is flawed.
-Almost all of the current market research we observe is not worth the paper upon which it is printed.
+Almost all of the current market research is not worth the paper upon which it is printed.
 No real learning or novel insight on consumer beliefs results from such practices.

 If you want to place your brand at an advantage over the competition, it needs to align itself with an existing belief.
-Customers need to see the brand as an emotional extension of their belief systems because if they see it as such, buying a competitive product is akin to personal betrayal or compromise.
+Customers need to see the brand as an emotional extension of their belief systems.
+Because, if they see it as such, buying a competitive product is akin to personal betrayal or compromise.

 The type of market research essential in stealing share takes root in anthropology more than traditional research.
 We utilize the same quantitative and qualitative tools, but the questions we ask are different and actionable in nature.

-Understanding awareness and meaning is important, but even more crucial is the plotting of the decision tree of your potential customer as they make their purchase decisions.
+Understanding awareness and meaning is important.
+But even more crucial is the plotting of the decision tree of your potential customer as they make their purchase decisions.
 Do not be afraid to test ideas, as marketing is about winning and not academic indulgence.

-Branding Rule #3- Don’t Follow The Leader
+Branding Guidelines #3- Don’t Follow The Leader

-It is never enough to be different; you must be different and better.
+It is never enough to be different.
+You must be different AND better.
 If you re-build your brand around your customer instead of around you or your product, and you invest in understanding the belief systems that create the purchase decisions, you are already on your way up.